Experimental signatures of a $\hat{Z}\hat{X}$ beam-splitter interaction between a Kerr-cat and transmon qubit: Circuit Realization and Characterization

 \section{Circuit Realization and Characterization}

 A cartoon of the experimental setup is shown in Fig.~\ref{fig1}b, showing the SNAILmon and transmon with their respective readout resonators.
 The sample package is similar to that of Ref.~\cite{venkatraman_driven_2024}, consisting of two halves machined out of 6061 aluminum and OFHC copper, with the package modes designed to be $>1$~GHz above $\omega_s$.
 The package has two 3D cavities which house the transmon and SNAILmon, respectively, with a cut-out between them for capacitive coupling of the qubits, and thus finite $\chi_{ab}$ and $\tilde{g_3}$.
 Each qubit is fabricated through the Dolan bridge fabrication process on separate sapphire chips.
 Each chip also has a lithographically defined on-chip readout resonator and Purcell filter.
 The transmon is designed with a single junction, whereas the SNAILmon is designed with two SNAILs in series to achieve the desired values of $\omega_a$ and $K_a$.
 Details of the device design and fabrication can be found in Appendix D. Magnetic flux is applied to the SNAIL loops via a solenoid magnet, set to an operating flux $\Phi_\text{ext} = 0.33 \Phi_0$, to achieve appreciable $g_3$ and $\tilde{g}_3$.
 A selected list of Hamiltonian parameters and coherence properties of the qubits at the operating point are given in Tab.~\ref{table1} and a complete list is given in Tab.~\ref{table2}.
+In particular, for $\alpha = 1.3$, the KCQ coherent state lifetime is $T_\alpha = 25$~$\mu$s and cat state lifetime is $T_c = 2$~$\mu$s, corresponding to a noise bias $T_\alpha/T_c = 12.5$.

 Stabilization, single-qubit gates and readout of the KCQ are performed with previously demonstrated methods~\cite{grimm_stabilization_2020,frattini_squeezed_2024,venkatraman_driven_2024,hajr_high-coherence_2024}.
 Control and readout of the qubits was performed with a Xilinx RFSoC with QICK firmware~\cite{ding_experimental_2024,stefanazzi_qick_2022}, which allowed direct digital synthesis of the necessary drives with stable phase relationships, obviating the need for complex mixer setups used in previous KCQ demonstrations~\cite{grimm_stabilization_2020,frattini_squeezed_2024,venkatraman_driven_2024,hajr_high-coherence_2024,ding_experimental_2024}.
-Details of the experimental setup can be found in Appendix D. The complete procedure for tuning up the $\sigma_z\sigma_x$ experiment is given in Appendix B.
+Details of the experimental setup can be found in Appendix D. The complete procedure for tuning up the $\hat{Z}_{cat}\hat{X}_{q}$ experiment is given in Appendix B.